chericito/mobohubb-docs/docs/CONFIGURATION/tags.md

 metadata:
   robots: index
 ---
-Tags are powerful labels that help you organize and filter data in the Mobohubb portal—whether it’s tasks, scan points, or forms.
+Tags are powerful labels that help you organize and filter data in the mobohubb portal—whether it’s tasks, scan points, or forms.
 Each tag can be assigned a color for quick visual identification and can include category-specific details like city, state, or address.
 By effectively managing tags, you can streamline searches, and apply unique actions.

 ***